vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

   <img src="https://latex.codecogs.com/svg.latex?Q=T_x\left(1-\frac{m_x}{m_R}\right)-T_P\left(1-\frac{m_P}{m_R}\right)-\frac{2}{m_R}\sqrt{m_P\,T_P\,m_x\,T_x}\cos(\theta)" />
 </p>

 What does the Q-value equation say?
-Is says that if we measure the kinetic energy of the emitted particle x and angle at which it is emitted in a two-body reaction and we know the identiies of the reactants and products of the reactions, that we can determine the Q value of the reaction.
-In short, we can measure the energy relesase for any two-body reaction by mesureing the properties of one of the products.
+Is says that if we measure the kinetic energy of the emitted particle x and angle at which it is emitted in a two-body reaction and we know the identities of the reactants and products of the reactions, that we can determine the Q value of the reaction.
+In short, we can measure the energy release for any two-body reaction by measuring the properties of one of the products.

 For additional insight, let us now consider the same reaction as described in the center of mass (CM) reference frame.
 In the CM system the total momentum of the particles is zero, before and after the collision.
 The kinetic energy carried in by the projectile, <img src="https://latex.codecogs.com/svg.latex?T_{\text{Lab}}" />, is not fully available to be dissipated in the reaction, an amount, <img src="https://latex.codecogs.com/svg.latex?T_{\text{CM}}" />, must be carried away by the motion of the CM.